ASR

 About Voicegain

-At Voicegain, we have built deep-learning-based Speech-to-Text/ASR models that match the accuracy of models from the large players.
-For over 3 years nows, developers have been using our Speech-to-Text APIs to build and launch successful products.
-Our focus has been on voice developers that need high accuracy (achieved by training custom acoustic models) and deployment in private infrastructure at an affordable price.
+At Voicegain, we build deep-learning-based Speech-to-Text/ASR models that match or exceed the accuracy of STT models from the large players.
+For over 4 years now, startup and enterprise customers have used our APIs to build and launch successful products that process over 600 million minutes annually.
+We focus on developers that need high accuracy (achieved by training custom acoustic models) and deployment in private infrastructure at an affordable price.
 We provide an accuracy SLA where we guarantee that a custom model that is trained on your data will be as accurate if not more than most popular options including Open AI's Whisper.
-Here is a link to our

 To sign up for a developer account on Voicegain with free credits, click here.